gauravathreya/gauravathreya.github.io/_pages/projects.md

 </ul>

 <b> <font size="4">
-Antibiotic-mediated interactions and stability in microbial communities
+Biodiversity in complex microbial communities
 </font>  </b>

 Classic theories of ecology predict that the coexistence of species in a diverse community requires axes along which each pair is different, for example in terms of resource usage.